Islam in Switzerland

 The Mahmood Mosque in Zürich (built in 1963).

 Islam in Switzerland has mostly arrived via immigration since the late second millennium.
 Numbering below 1% of total population in 1980, the fraction of Muslims in the population of permanent residents in Switzerland has quintupled in thirty years, estimated at just above 5% as of 2013.
-The Turks and those from The Balkans (Bosnia-Herzegovina and Albania) make up the largest group.
-There is also a large North African community (most of them are from Tunisia and Morocco) and a significant Middle Eastern community.
-This is because, in the 1960s and 1970s, Switzerland encouraged young men from Yugoslavia and Turkey to come as guest workers.
-Initially these young men were only planning on staying in Switzerland temporarily, however, revised Swiss immigration laws in the 1970s permitted family regrouping.
+The Turks and those from the Balkans (Bosnia-Herzegovina and Albania) make up the largest group.
+There is also a large North African community (most from Tunisia and Morocco) and a significant Middle Eastern community.
+This is because in the 1960s and 1970s, Switzerland encouraged young men from Yugoslavia, Turkey and Sri Lanka (many Muslims included) to come as guest workers.
+Initially these young men were only planning on staying in Switzerland temporarily, however revised Swiss immigration laws in the 1970s permitted family regrouping.
 Consequently, these men ended up staying in Switzerland as these new laws allowed the wives and children of these young men into the country.
 Since this time period, most of the Muslim immigration to Switzerland stems from asylum seekers arriving primarily from Eastern Europe.
-In more recent years, there has been migration from Turkey, the Balkans (mainly Albania, Kosovo and Bosnia and Herzegovina), Iraq, Syria, Morocco, Somalia, and Tunisia.
+In more recent years, there has been migration from Turkey, the Balkans (mainly Albania, Kosovo and Bosnia and Herzegovina), Iraq, Syria, Morocco, Sri Lanka and Tunisia.

 The vast majority of Muslims in Switzerland adhere to the Sunni Islam branch.
 Notable Swiss Muslims include Tariq Ramadan, Frithjof Schuon, Titus Burckhardt, Granit Xhaka, Xherdan Shaqiri and Isabelle Eberhardt.